oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 ### Run the API server

-Go to the project root folder and start the application with:
+Go to the project root directory and start the application with:

 ```shell
 source .env && ./gradlew bootRun